 Written by Various.
 Art by Ken Lashley.

 If you’re looking for a starting point for the X-Men comics which are part of ResurrXion then X-Men: Prime is your prefect starting point.
 This will act as a primer for many of the titles listed below.
 It will pick up the pieces of Inhumans Vs X-Men and transition readers to this new era of X-Men comics.
-If you’re not reading Inhumans Vs X-Men, or overly familar with Marvel’s Merry Mutants, then this comic should introduce you to the characters and the current statusquo.
+If you’re not reading Inhumans Vs X-Men, or overly familiar with Marvel’s Merry Mutants, then this comic should introduce you to the characters and the current statusquo.

 Written by Marc Guggenheim.
 Art by Ardian Syaf.